 Are you looking to completely transform your home audio experience?
-We review the best in-ceiling speakers for home theaters and put together all the information you need.
+Here, we review the best in-ceiling speakers for home theaters and put together all the information you need.

 In-ceiling speakers are compact, concealed, and leave no visible wires.
 The surround sound effect is just like watching a movie in a theater.
-Since the speakers are above you, rather than standing in a corner, they form a "sound blanket" and a better experience than any floor-standing speaker can create.
+Since the speakers are above you rather than standing in a corner, they form a "sound blanket" and offer a better experience than any floor-standing speaker can.
 People worry about having to make holes in the ceiling, but let me tell you: After you install in-ceiling speakers, you will be glad you did.
 Here are the my favorite speakers that I have been using for a long time without any problem (the link opens in a new window).

-- Reviews of the top four in-ceiling speakers.
+- reviews of the top four in-ceiling speakers, and

 Top Four In-Ceiling Speakers & Features